 Kay remembers Woodrow was called “Church Row” and people walked to church on Sunday.
 She went all through school with friends who also attended her church.
 Her photo, right, was taken on the family’s front porch on Easter.
 We interviewed her in January 2008.

 The church celebrated its 60th anniversary in September 2010.
 You can read more about the event here.

 6701 Arroyo Seco, Brentwood

 JOURNEY IMPERFECT FAITH COMMUNITY (2015)

-Former home of Liveoak Bible Church (2008-2014) and Austin Bible Church for more than 30 years.
-Crestview Neighborhood Association monthly meetings have been held here since 2015.
+Former home of Liveoak Bible Church (2008-2014) and Austin Bible Church for more than 30 years before that.
+Crestview Neighborhood Association monthly meetings have often been held here since 2015.

 7500 Woodrow Avenue, Crestview

 6301 Woodrow Avenue, Brentwood